Kola-Ademola/Ford-GoBike-Data-Analysis/README.md

 * The number of trips taken by age group.
 * The proportion of Subscribers to Customers.
 * The number of subscribers compared to customers for each age group.
-* The trend of trips taken over the month.
+* The trend of trips taken over the course of the month.
 ___
 ## DATA SOURCING
 This data set is taken from; [Ford GoBike System Data](https://www.fordgobike.com/system-data).